Industrial-AI-Research-Lab/SlideGuard/README.md

 - **Admin Panel**: User management (visible to admins only)

 **Language Support**:
+- Set default language at startup with `--lang` flag: `--lang en` (English) or `--lang ru` (Russian)
-- Click the EN/RU button in the top-right corner to switch languages
+- Click the EN/RU button in the top-right corner to switch languages dynamically
 - All UI elements, evaluation results, and PDF reports are translated
 - LLM prompts automatically switch to Russian when Russian is selected
 - Criteria friendly names displayed in the selected language